Axway/amplify-central/content/en/docs/connect_manage_environ/connect_backstage/_index.md

 ### URL Parts

 In order to make calls to Backstage, the agent needs a valid url.
-It required 4 parts, 2 of which are mandatory
+It uses 4 parts, 2 of which are mandatory

 1. Scheme: Either "http" or "https" (mandatory)
 2. Host: Where Backstage is hosted.
 Example: "demo.backstage.io" (mandatory)